STRIDES/NIHCloudLabAzure/README.md

 ## **Spin up a Virtual Machine and run a workflow** <a name="VM"></a>
-Virtual machines (VMs) on Azure are like virtual computers that you access via SSH and which start as (nearly) completely blank slates.
+Virtual machines (VMs) on Azure can be accessed via SSH.
 More information on Vms can be found [here](https://azure.microsoft.com/en-us/products/virtual-machines/#overview).
 To view the different types of VMs and their cost check out the [Virtual Machine Series](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/)

 <!--->